Introduction to Python

 Blog de MaximoFN

-You can pass any type of data as an argument, for example if you pass a list
+Any type of data can be passed as an argument.
+For example, if a list

-as an argument, inside the function, this argument will be treated as a list
+is passed as an argument, within the function, that argument will be treated as a list

 .